Mark Gronowski

-Mark Gronowski is an American football quarterback for the South Dakota State Jackrabbits.
+Mark Gronowski (born October 5, 2001) is an American college football quarterback for the Iowa Hawkeyes.
+He has previously played for South Dakota State.

-Early life and high school
+Early life

 Gronowski grew up in Naperville, Illinois and attended Neuqua Valley High School.
 As a senior, he completed 132 of 194 pass attempts for 1,663 yards with 15 touchdowns and one interception while also rushing for 846 yards and 12 touchdowns.
 Gronowski committed to play college football at South Dakota State, which was his only Division I scholarship offer, over offers from Butler and Valparaiso, which play in the non-scholarship Pioneer Football League, and from Division II Quincy and Bemidji State.
+He also had offers to walk-on at Iowa, Michigan State, Wisconsin, and Stanford.

 College career

+South Dakota State

 Gronowski's freshman season at South Dakota State (SDSU) was postponed from the fall to the spring of 2021 due to COVID-19.
 He was named the Jackrabbits starting quarterback going into his freshman season.
 Gronowski passed for 1,584 yards and 15 touchdowns and also rushed for 577 yards and seven touchdowns.
 He was named the Missouri Valley Football Conference (MVFC) Offensive Player of the Year, as well as the conference Freshman and Newcomer of the Year, at the end of the season.
-South Dakota State advanced to the 2021 NCAA Division I Football Championship Game, but Gronowski suffered a serious knee injury on the first offensive drive of the game and the team lost 23-21 to Sam Houston State.
+South Dakota State advanced to the 2021 NCAA Division I Football Championship Game, but Gronowski suffered a serious knee injury on the first offensive drive of the game and the team lost 23–21 to Sam Houston State.
 He used a medical redshirt for the 2021 fall season to recover from his injury.